So, you have a flat roof that’s leaking. What repair options do you have?

 Some areas might be raised 1 inch, some only ½ of an inch.

-Regardless, because spray foam is spray-applied, a certified installer can customize the slope of an entire roofing system so that water is always headed towards the drains.
+Regardless, because spray foam is spray-applied, a certified installer can customize the slope of an entire roofing system so that water is always headed toward the drains.

 Spray foam fills in holes in the membrane